hanzoai/react-sdk/README.md

 # @hanzo/ui

-Accessible and customizable components that you can copy and paste into your DeFi apps.
+Accessible and customizable components that you can copy and paste into your AI apps.

 ![hero](apps/www/public/og.jpg)